 To make the filling:

-- In a large, deep pan with a lid, drizzle the oil over medium heat.
+- In a large pot with a lid, drizzle the oil over medium heat.

-- Add a thin circle to the heated pan and cook until beginning to puff, about 2 minutes.
+- Add a thin circle to the heated pan and cook until beginning to puff, about 1-2 minutes.
 Flip and cook the other side just until beginning to form brown spots, 30 seconds to 1 minute.